lombardlea/lombardlea/README.md

 ## Hi there 👋
+- I'm currently a Bachelor student in chemistry at EPFL.
+- You can contact me at: lea.lombard@epfl.ch.

 <!--
 **lombardlea/lombardlea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.